carlosas/phpat/docs/documentation/assertions.md

 ## shouldHaveOnlyOnePublicMethod()
 It asserts that the selected classes only have **one public method** (besides constructor).

+## shouldHaveOnlyOnePublicMethodNamed
+It asserts that the selected classes only have **one public method** with specified name (besides constructor).

 ## shouldExtend()
 It asserts that the selected classes **extend** the target class.